HenrikJoreteg/Half-SASS/README.md

         background-color: purple;
     }

 In it's current state half-sass can produce the code above, but the real SASS implementation has other features like support for math, advanced importing of other SASS stylesheets and definitions.
 As well as support for mix-ins with arguments and a bunch of other cool stuff.

-Since I'm no longer working in a CF job, this project is no longer actively maintained by the author: Henrik Joreteg.
-If you're interested in continuing development just fork this project and go at it.
+Someone should fork this project and run with it.